Eduardo-Malo/Monitoring-Tools/README.md

 System supported by a set of microservices that work together to monitor online endpoints.
-The system should be able to check the status of a group of pre configured endpoints, store the results in a database, and provide a way to retrieve the results.
+The system should be able to check the status of a group of pre configured endpoints, store the results in a database and provide a way to retrieve the results.

 ## Build/Installation